 Molecular genetic technologists are employed in research and clinical laboratories in colleges and universities, medical schools, commercial laboratories, and private industry.

-Employment of genetic counselors and technicians is projected to grow 41 percent from 2012 to 2022, much faster than the average for all occupations.
-Genetic counselors should have better than average job prospects overall.
+Employment of clinical laboratory technologists and technicians is projected to grow 11 percent from 2020 to 2030, faster than the average for all occupations, according to the BLS.

 Education for molecular genetic technologist requires a four-year degree in either cytogenetics, cytotechnology, medical technology, or the biological or natural sciences, plus 6 – 14 months (depending on educational background) for a certificate program in molecular diagnostic sciences.